Lyme disease is a bacterial infection. It is passed from an infected deer tick that has attached and fed for more than 36 hours.

 by doing the following:

-Use a pair of tweezers to grasp the tick by the head, as close to the skin as possible.
+Use a pair of tweezers.
+Grasp the tick as close to the skin as possible and pull upward.

 Wipe the site with an antiseptic to prevent infection.